kklimexk/json-random-generator/README.md

 ## Mocking data for CLI usage

 Json random generator supports mocking data by using annotations that was developed in this project: https://github.com/kklimexk/jsonschema2pojo/tree/develop.
-Basically it was required to extend jsonschmema2pojo with these annotations that are currently supported in generator:
+If you want to use these annotations, integration between projects is needed, because the modified jsonschema2pojo is not in the central maven repository.
+Basically we need to modify `pom.xml` in json random generator to use jsonschema2pojo in version `1.0.3-SNAPSHOT`.
+Currently supported annotations in generator:

 - ValueHintDecimal
 - ValueHintOptions